-1. Find Your Insurance Policies (and contact your agent)
+1. Find Your Insurance Policies and Report Your Loss

-Make sure you have a current copy of your policies.
-If they were lost or destroyed in the house fire, request a current copy from your insurance agent (and notify your agent of the damage as soon as possible).
-Your bank can remind you who your insurer is, and your insurer can remind you who your agent is.
+Make sure you have a current copy of your homeowners insurance policy.
+If your policy was lost or destroyed in your fire, request a certified copy from your insurance carrier and notify them about your loss as soon as possible.
+Your mortgage holder can remind you who your insurer is, and your insurer can remind you who your agent is.

 2. Ask for an Advance

-An advance from the insurance company can cover immediate expenses resulting from the house fire, including funds needed to clean up and make temporary repairs like covering the roof with a tarp to mitigate potential rain damage; securing the property according to fire department and building specialist guidelines; temporary housing costs; and other day-to-day expenses.
+An advance from your insurance company can cover immediate expenses resulting from the house fire, including funds needed to clean up and make temporary repairs like: covering the roof with a tarp to mitigate additional damage; securing the property according to fire department and building specialist guidelines; temporary housing costs; and other day-to-day expenses.

 3. Take Inventory of Your Lost/Damaged Items

-This is arguably the most critical step to get right in order to maximize the amount of your house fire claim.
-Review any Proof of Loss form sent to you by your insurance agent, but don’t sign anything indicating that whatever you initially submitted indicates the full amount of your claim.
-It will take a while to inventory every item lost or damaged–perhaps months—so you should attempt to submit an initial Proof of Loss with an “undetermined” amount listed.
+This is arguably the most critical step to get right in order to maximize the amount of your house fire insurance claim.
+Review any Proof of Loss form sent to you by your insurance agent, but don’t sign anything that suggests whatever you initially submitted indicates the full amount of your claim.
+It will take a while — potentially months — to inventory every item lost or damaged, so you should attempt to submit an initial Proof of Loss with an “undetermined” amount listed.

 4. Get Help From Friends and Family